otenim/GLCIC-PyTorch/README.md

 **Arguments**
 * `<dataset>` (required): Path to the dataset directory.
 * `<result>` (required): Path to the result directory.
+* `[--data_parallel]`: Suppose you have *N* gpus available, the whole model is copied to the *N* gpus and each minibatch of batch size (*bsize* / *N*) is sent to each gpu.
+Then, all the grads are reduced and the updated parameters are broadcasted to all the gpus.
+The procedure is looped until the training ends.
+You can speed up the training procedure ideally up to *N* times faster. (default: False (store true)).
 * `[--cn_input_size]`: Input size of Completion Network (default: 160).
 All the input images are rescalled so that the length of the minimum side = cn\_input\_size, then randomly cropped to cn\_input\_size x cn\_input\_size images.
 * `[--ld_input_size]`: Input size of Local Discriminator (default: 96).